Biden and Trump are both at the border today, staking out ground on a key 2024 issue

 Biden is trying to flip the script on this issue

-Biden will meet with Border Patrol agents and local leaders in Brownsville as he blames House Republicans for failing to pass border funding and policy changes that the community has been seeking.
+Biden met with Border Patrol agents and local leaders in Brownsville as he blamed House Republicans for failing to pass border funding and policy changes that the community has been seeking.

 Biden has said Trump saw a political advantage for his party to block bipartisan legislation that would have tightened rules for asylum, expanded detention facilities and provided more money to hire more border agents.
 Had the legislation passed, it would have helped Biden show he was willing to get tough on the issue.